tom-gis/indoors-servicenow-feature-service/python-loader/README.md

 Loads ServiceNow location model with coordinate locations for each facility, all levels for each facility and all units for each level and models the hierarchy relationship between the units, levels and facilities.
+This is compatible with the Indoors model at ArcGIS Pro 2.9 and later, however some attributes must be added to the Facilities layer as described below.

 ## Usage